+What about parking on the UT campus?
 There is NO FREE PARKING on the UT campus.
 Parking on the UT campus requires a UT faculty/staff permit AT ALL TIMES (including weekends).
 Please observe posted signs, as parking without a required permit will lead to ticketing and possibly towing.
 The Jamail Texas Swimming Center is located on The University of Texas Campus, one block west of I-35 on the northwest corner of the intersection of Martin Luther King Boulevard and Red River Street.
 See MAPS.

 The Trinity Parking Garage (TRG) is located at the corner of Martin Luther King Boulevard and Trinity directly across from the Jamail Swim Center.
 Please use the TRG for your parking needs.
 TRG is a pay garage at ALL TIMES.

 The University of Texas Parking and Transportation Services website can provide you with information on campus and visitor parking, parking garage locations, maps, and other important information about parking options.
 See also the visitor parking map from Parking and Transportation Services.
 Sorry, the Camp cannot provide assistance with appeals for any tickets issued by The University of Texas or the City of Austin.